Need car parts? Select your vehicle

 Drawbacks

-The amount of stress placed on the transmission is what will determine whether it needs to be checked and maintained.
+The amount of stress placed on the transmission is what will determine whether it needs to be checked and repaired.
 One of the main drawbacks then becomes the fact that you can’t check the condition of your transmission fluid yourself because of the seal.
 You likely won’t notice any problems with the transmission fluid until problems start arising.
 It’s also much more difficult to repair.

 Sealed Transmission Maintenance and Repair

-At this point you might be wondering, “Can a sealed transmission be serviced?”
-In short, yes.
-Maintaining and repairing a vehicle’s sealed transmission is possible, but it’s the sort of project even experienced hobbyists might need expert help for.
+Maintaining and repairing a vehicle’s sealed transmission yourself is possible, but it’s the sort of project even experienced hobbyists might need expert help for.
 There’s a set process that needs to be followed which includes raising the vehicle up on a lift.
 If you notice problems while switching gears in your vehicle, it’s best to have a licensed mechanic check the fluid in your sealed transmission.

 Once they fix whatever’s wrong, the mechanic can even do a sealed transmission fluid change if needed.
 If you’re particularly worried about your vehicle’s transmission fluid levels due to, say, high mileage, you can always pay for a fluid flush and change regardless.
 When it comes to transmission, it’s better to be safe rather than sorry.